-The Inducement Plan has a 10-year term, and provides for the grant of equity-based awards, including nonstatutory stock options, restricted stock units, restricted stock, stock appreciation rights, performance shares and performance units, and its terms are substantially similar to the 2017 Plan, including with respect to treatment of equity awards in the event of a "merger" or "change in control" as defined under the Inducement Plan.
+The Inducement Plan has a 10-year term, and provides for the grant of equity-based awards, including non-statutory stock options, RSUs, restricted stock, stock appreciation rights, performance shares and performance units, and its terms are substantially similar to the 2017 Plan, including with respect to treatment of equity awards in the event of a "merger" or "change in control" as defined under the Inducement Plan.
 Options issued under the Inducement Plan may have a term up to ten years and have variable vesting provisions.
 New hire grants generally vest 25% upon the first anniversary of the grant and 1/48th monthly thereafter, over the subsequent 36 months.
 Equity-based awards issued under the Inducement Plan are only issuable to individuals not previously engaged as employees or non-employee directors of the Company prior to the Inducement Plan's adoption date.
-As of December 31, 2018, 541,625 shares of common stock were available for issuance under the Inducement Plan.
+As of December 31, 2019, 78,950 shares of common stock were available for issuance under the Inducement Plan.